farhiongit/message-in-the-bottle/README.md

 Thread-safe message queue for thread synchronization
 ====================================================

+> This project implements in C the concept of channels like the one found in Go language.
+> The messages exchanged through those channels (here called bottles) are strongly typed.

 I have recently read about the Go language.
-I was not really convinced by the concept.
-The minimalistic grammar and overall simplicity (as compared to C++ or Java) are nice features, but the language still needs optimization and is sometime tricky.
+The minimalistic grammar and overall simplicity (as compared to C++ or Java) are nice features, even if the language still needs optimization and is sometime tricky.

 Nevertheless, I noticed the use of the gracious message queue pattern (called channels in Go) for thread (called goroutines) synchronization.